Duša killings

-On 18 January 1993, the village of Duša, Gornji Vakuf, was shelled by the Croatian Defence Council (HVO), and 7 Bosnian Muslim civilians were killed.
+On 18 January 1993, the village of Duša, Gornji Vakuf, was shelled by the Croatian Defence Council (HVO), and 7 Bosniak civilians were killed.
 Muslim homes were burnt down after the HVO took control of the village.

 Background

 Gornji Vakuf is a town to the south of the Lašva Valley, with a population of about 10,000 Croats and 14,000 Muslims.
 On 11 January 1993, the first clashes between the Croatian Defence Council (HVO) and the Army of the Republic of Bosnia and Herzegovina (ARBiH) took place.
 There are conflicting reports as to how the fighting started and what caused it: a bomb placed in a Muslim owned hotel used as a headquarters, or an all-out attack by ARBiH forces on HVO positions.

 On 16 January 1993, the HVO demanded that the ARBiH in Gornji Vakuf subordinate its troops to the HVO, which was rejected.
 On 18 January, the HVO attacked ARBiH positions in Gornji Vakuf.